vuw-scps/python-physics/docs/phys221/Single_exp.md

 ## Making use of folders

-Start a new Code in the folder that contains the file ‘Nitrogen 28_2.csv’
+Start a new Code in the folder that contains the file ‘Nitrogen 28.dat’

-We have given you an example of the full code in the workshop folder.
+We have given you an example of the full code that you can download at the end here.
 Remember that we can 'comment out' code by using a # so the program won't try to run it.
-As you read through you'll see lots of print commands commented out, these were included just to check that the code was working along the way.
+As you run through you may want to comment out some of the print commands that are in to check that the code was working along the way.

 ## Setting up